major/supernova/docs/usingsupernova.md

 ***Be careful with sharing debug output since many clients will print credentials in plain text even if the credentials are not stored in plain text.***

+## Custom supernova configuration file locations
+You can specify a custom location for your supernova configuration file if you have it stored in a non-standard directory or if you need to name it differently:

+    supernova -c ~/supernova/work.config prod list
+    supernova -c ~/supernova/home.config prod list

 ## Listing available supernova environments

 There's a convenience function provided that will dump out your parsed supernova configuration file to the screen::